Who is Steph?

 Mountain adventure has always been a part of my life.

-Early in 2023, I moved to Estes Park to fulfill my dream of owning a small home tucked against the mountains.
-Life, however, had other plans: the job market shifted, and in late 2025 I decided to return to the Pacific Northwest to be closer to family and to pursue the yet-unknown next chapter of my career.
-I’m excited to be back in my beautiful home state and look forward to many more climbing and mountain adventures.
+In 2023 I moved to Estes Park, CO to fulfill a dream of owning a tiny home tucked against the mountains.
+Life shifted, and in mid 2025 I returned to the Pacific NW to be closer to family and chase the next adventure—climbing, exploring, and creating.

 Here’s a timeline of where I’ve lived and my academic/career journey over the years: